16 TYPES OF METHODOLOGIES IN DESIGN THINKING AND INNOVATION

 - STAGE-GATE: This methodology of design thinking focuses on the economic and financial aspect of delivering an idea or solution as a product or service.
 It is like a roadmap which guides the designers and decision makers through the risky process of ideation to production.
 “Gates” or checkpoints are positioned at strategic locations to evaluate the process from time to time so that growth and profit are not hampered.
 These checkpoints are manned by specific management authorities or “gatekeepers” who decide whether the project should continue or should be scrapped.

 - SIMON HERBERT: This methodology divides the process into 7 distinct stages namely: Define, Research, Ideate, Prototype, Choose/Objectives, Implement and Learn.
-Although considered a non-iterative process, the Simon Herbert methodology stages can occur simultaneously and may be repeated as well.
+Although considered a non-iterative process, the Simon Herbert methodology stages can occur simultaneously.

 - DONUT: A circular and iterative methodology is the Donut.
 Also known as the Iterative Design Process Cycle, it begins with the design brief and moves circularly until it arrives at a solution.
-It is divided into the following stages: problem finding (observing and research), problem selecting (reframing and contextualizing), solution finding (converging and establishing core user needs) and solution selecting (experimenting and prototyping).
-In the first stage, in-depth research is done which includes literature reviews, personal observations etc. In the second stage, approaches to problem solving are employed by careful analysis of the information collected and patterns are identified.
-In the third stage, user needs are identified and prioritized.
-Finally, in the last stage, the tools or products are built and tested that meet the consumer needs as well as offers solutions to identified problems.
+In the first stage, in-depth research takes place which includes literature reviews, personal observations etc. The second stage involves approaches to problem solving that involve careful analysis of the information and patterns.
+In the third stage, we identify and prioritize user needs.
+Finally, in the last stage, the tools or products meet the consumer needs as well as offers solutions to identified problems.

 - STUART PUGH: It is a combination of circular and linear design process methodologies.
-It is best suited for engineering problems.
+It is useful for engineering problems.
 It is a core-based model which involves the steps of iteration, testing, and evaluation.
 In addition to the core, there are surrounding business and design activities present.

 - SPIRAL: A similar approach to the donut or circular chaos methodology is the Spiral methodology.
 It supports an incremental process where improvement and refinement of the product take place in increments until it reaches prototyping and finally product initiation.